rdev5/node-av/README.md

 1 John 2:2 And he is the propitiation for our sins: and not for ours only, but also for [the sins of] the whole world.
 1 John 4:10 Herein is love, not that we loved God, but that he loved us, and sent his Son [to be] the propitiation for our sins.
 ````

+## Feedback, Suggestions, Bug Reports
+This project is designed to grow over time with increased usage.
+If you would like to make a feature request, suggestion, leave feedback, or report a bug, please [Open a new issue](https://github.com/rdev5/node-av/issues/new) and add an appropriate label to your inquiry (e.g. bug, enhancement, question, etc).

 ## Useful Resources
 1. [*An Understandable History of the Bible* by Samuel C. Gipp, Th.
 D.](http://samgipp.com/historybook/)